palaa159/Docs/Tutorials/022-Headband_Tutorial.md

 Now that you've finished with the hardware set-up, the next step is to set up the GUI!
 Follow the GUI [tutorial](http://docs.openbci.com/Tutorials/02-Ganglion_Getting%20Started_Guide#ganglion-getting-started-guide-downloadinstallrun-the-openbci-gui) to prepare your computer to communicate with your Ganglion.

 Once you've downloaded the GUI zip file per tutorial instructions, fire up the GUI as shown in the video below!
+Click on the picture to view the video on YouTube.

 [![](http://img.youtube.com/vi/NAM6eOA4a8Y/0.jpg)](http://www.youtube.com/watch?v=NAM6eOA4a8Y "GUI Ganglion")